What Actually Changes When You Turn a Dissertation Into a Book (And Why It’s Not Just a Revision)

 Turning a dissertation into a book often requires the reorganization of chapters, re-framing of arguments, and reduction of the qualifiers that often fill a dissertation manuscript.

-If you want support transforming a defended dissertation into a book that generates curiosity, explore our Coaching services.
+If you want structured guidance in transforming a defended dissertation into a publishable book, learn more about our Book & Proposal Coaching.

 Narrative Voice and Style